 At the end of the fiscal year, the unrestricted net assets for the San Francisco International Airport were \$291.7 million, the Water Department \$139.9 million, the Hetch Hetchy Project \$83.7 million, the Clean Water Program \$52.5 million, the Port of San Francisco \$43.7 million, and the San Francisco Market to Coporation \$6.5 million.
-Three proprietary funds had deficits in unrestricted net assets-the Municipal Transportation Agency had a deficit of \$44.6 million, and Lagura Honda Hospital and San Francisco General Hospital had deficits in unrestricted net assets of \$1.7 million and Lagura Honda 40.6 million and Lagura Honda Hospital and San Francisco General Hospital had deficits in unrestricted net assets of \$1.7 million and the station are beceively.
-The internal service funds that are used to account for certain governmental activities also had a deficit in unrestricted net assets of \$7.7 million.
+Three proprietary funds had deficits in unrestricted net assets-the Municipal Transportation Agency had a deficit of \$44.6 million, and Lagura Honda Hospital and San Francisco General Hospital had deficits in unrestricted net assets of \$1.7 million and Lagura Honda Hospital and San Francisco General Hospital had deficit of sector of \$3.7 million and \$3.5 million respectively.
+The internal service funds that are used to account for certain governmental activities also had a deficit in unrestricted net assets of \$1.7 million.